BitJam/isomount/README.md

 it is an MX or antiX iso then also mount the /antiX/linuxfs file as a squashfs file.

-Also add an entry in the status file like /mnt/iso1@<name> where

-<name> is the path to the mounted file.

 --------------------------------------------------------------------

 **sqmount [options] /path/to/squashfs-file**

 Mount the squashfs file specified at a directory like /mnt/sq1/

-Also add an entry in the status file like /mnt/sq1@<name> where
-<name> is the path to the mounted file.

 --------------------------------------------------------------------

 **isoumount [options] [/mnt/iso2|'all']**

 Umount the most recently mounted iso file.
 If a mountpoint is given then unmount that mountpoint instead.
-In both cases we also remove the entry from the status file.

-If 'all' is given then we umount all of our mounts and empty the status file.
+If 'all' is given then we umount all of our mounts

 -------------------------------------------------------------------

 **squmount [options] [/mnt/sq2|'all']**

 Umount the most recently mounted squashfs file.
 If a mountpoint is given then unmount that mountpoint instead.
-In both cases we also remove the entry from the status file.

-If 'all' is given then we umount all of our mounts and empty the status file.
+If 'all' is given then we umount all of our mounts.

 --------------------------------------------------------------------

 **clean-isomount [options]**

-Clean up leftover mountpoint directories and @ files.
+Clean up leftover mountpoint directories.

 --------------------------------------------------------------------